azat-co/practicalnode/chapter5/chapter5.md

 app.set('view engine', 'pug')
 ```

-The configs now include more Connect/Express middleware, the meanings of most of which is to log requests, parse JSON input, use Stylus and server static content:
+Now the usual suspects, `app.use()` statement to plug-in the Express middleware modules.
+The functionality of most of which should be already familiar to you.
+The functionality includes logging of requests, parsing of JSON input, using Stylus for CSS and serving of static content.
+I like to remain disciplined and use `path.join()` to construct cross-platform absolute paths out of relative folder names so that there's a guarantee the paths will work on Windows.

 ```js
 app.use(logger('dev'))